ShubhendraGautam/GrowPlanet/README.md

 infected his crop and what measures to take based on the photos of the plant he provides to us.

-Technology Used
+Technology Used:

-Front-End: EJS, CSS, HTML, JS
+1. Front-End: EJS, CSS, HTML, JS
-Back-End: NodeJs, ExpressJs
+2. Back-End: NodeJs, ExpressJs
-Database: MySQL
+3. Database: MySQL
-API: PlantId, NewsAPI
+4. API: PlantId, NewsAPI
-ML Model: SVM
+5. ML Model: SVM